 1. Foundations in Health Equity (FHE) I & II

-- FHE I: Twelve-week (2 hrs./week), virtual course covering foundational concepts and skills offered twice each year during the second year of medical school (M2,FCC).
+- Foundations in Health Equity (FHE I) - Twelve-week (2 hrs./week), in-person course covering foundational concepts and skills offered during the second year of medical school (M2,FCC).
 The course is offered in the evenings and should not conflict with clinical shifts.

-- FHE II: Monthly evening sessions during Immersion Phase during which students work with faculty facilitators to apply foundational concepts in discussing patients they encounter in health care settings.
+- Foundations in Health Equity II (FHE II) - Monthly sessions during Immersion Phase (M3 year).
+Students work with faculty facilitators to apply foundational concepts in discussing patients they encounter in health care settings.
 The sessions are virtual discussions in the evening and should not conflict with clinical shifts.

-2. Complete at least two additional courses in health equity and related disciplines.
-The following courses count toward this requirement:
+2. Complete at least two (2) additional courses in health equity and related disciplines.
+The following Immersion Phase courses count toward this requirement:

 - ACE: Shade Tree Elective Clinical Services Learning

 - ACE: Spanish Language Peds Clinic

 - ACE: Primary Care if taken at community-based locations (i.e., Siloam, Matthew Walker)

 - ISC: Community Healthcare-Patients, Populations, and Systems of Care